-Variable Data Type Default Value Description MPK_WATTR_PLANES_LEVEL int MPK_UNDEFINED Specifies the window buffer level.
-MPK_WATTR_PLANES_AUX int MPK_UNDEFINED Specifies the number of auxiliary buffers.
-MPK_WATTR_PLANES_DEPTH int MPK_UNDEFINED Specifies the minimum size of the depth buffer.
-MPK_WATTR_PLANES_STENCIL int MPK_UNDEFINED Specifies the minimum size of the stencil buffer.
-MPK_WATTR_PLANES_SAMPLES int MPK_UNDEFINED Specifies the minimum number of samples required in the multisample buffer.
-MPK_WATTR_PLANES_COLOR int MPK_UNDEFINED Specifies the minimum color index buffer size.
-This attribute is ignored if the RGBA hint of the window is set to 1.
-MPK_WATTR_PLANES_RED int MPK_UNDEFINED Specifies the minimum number of red bitplanes.
+Variable Data Type Default Value Description MPK_WATTR_HINTS_XINERAMA boolean Conditional.
+See the description.
+Determines if a window should be created using Xinerama (if enabled).
+Setting it to 1 causes the window to be created using Xinerama and setting it to 0 causes a Xinerama-aware window to be created.
+The default value is 1 if the XINERAMA_AWARE environment variable is not set.
+If XINERAMA_AWARE is set, the default value is the opposite value of XINERAMA_AWARE.
+MPK_WATTR_PLANES_ACCUM_ALPHA int MPK_UNDEFINED Specifies the minimum number of accumulation alpha bitplanes.
 This attribute is ignored if the RGBA hint of the window is not set.
-MPK_WATTR_PLANES_GREEN int MPK_UNDEFINED Specifies the minimum number of green bitplanes.
+MPK_WATTR_PLANES_ACCUM_BLUE int MPK_UNDEFINED Specifies the minimum number of accumulation blue bitplanes.
 This attribute is ignored if the RGBA hint of the window is not set.
-MPK_WATTR_PLANES_BLUE int MPK_UNDEFINED Specifies the minimum number of blue bitplanes.
+MPK_WATTR_PLANES_ACCUM_GREEN int MPK_UNDEFINED Specifies the minimum number of accumulation green bitplanes.
 This attribute is ignored if the RGBA hint of the window is not set.
-MPK_WATTR_PLANES_ALPHA int MPK_UNDEFINED Specifies the minimum number of alpha bitplanes.
+MPK_WATTR_PLANES_ACCUM_RED int MPK_UNDEFINED Specifies the minimum number of accumulation red bitplanes.
 This attribute is ignored if the RGBA hint of the window is not set.
-MPK_WATTR_PLANES_ACCUM_RED int MPK_UNDEFINED Specifies the minimum number of accumulation red bitplanes.
+MPK_WATTR_PLANES_ALPHA int 0 Specifies the minimum number of alpha bitplanes.
+This attribute is ignored if the RGBA hint of the window is not set.
+MPK_WATTR_PLANES_AUX int MPK_UNDEFINED Specifies the number of auxiliary buffers.
+MPK_WATTR_PLANES_BLUE int 1 Specifies the minimum number of blue bitplanes.
 This attribute is ignored if the RGBA hint of the window is not set.